Asghar Khan: Nascent years

-By 1949, Asghar Khan was appointed Commander of No. 1 Group.
+By 1949, Asghar was appointed Commander of No. 1 Group.
 At the time, the RPAF was organised into two groups: No. 1 Group Headquarters for Operations, based in Peshawar, and No. 2 Group Headquarters for Maintenance, located at Drigh Road.

 Group Captain Asghar Khan attended RAF Staff College, Andover in 1950.
-In the absence of Air Vice Marshal Leslie William Cannon, who had went to England to secure more equipment for the RPAF, Asghar Khan briefly served as acting Commander-in-Chief of the RPAF from 10 September to 30 September 1951.
+In the absence of Air Vice Marshal Leslie William Cannon, who had gone to England to secure more equipment for the RPAF, Khan briefly served as acting Commander-in-Chief from 10 September to 30 September 1951.
 That year, Khan was then appointed Director of Administration of the Air Force.
 Thereafter, he served as Assistant Chief of Air Staff (Operations).
 By 1952, he was selected for a course at the Joint Services Staff College (UK).

 In response to the Communist threat, Gp Capt Asghar Khan, Gp Capt Nur Khan, and Wg Cdr A. Qadir developed an expansion plan for the PAF in March 1954.
 This plan outlined a ten-year goal from 1954 to 1964, aiming to establish the Air Force with 768 aircraft across 44 squadrons.
 It included ten day-fighter squadrons, five night-fighter squadrons, six bomber squadrons, one reconnaissance squadron, twelve fighter-bomber squadrons, six tactical light bomber squadrons, two twin-engine and one four-engine transport squadrons, and two maritime squadrons.

 On 17 April 1954, Group Captains' Haider Raza and Asghar Khan were both promoted to the rank of Air Commodore.
-Air Commodore Asghar Khan met with Brigadier William T. Sexton, Chief of the Military Advisory Assistance Group to Pakistan, on 3 August 1954 to discuss equipment procurement for the Pakistan Air Force.
+Khan met with Brigadier William T. Sexton, Chief of the Military Advisory Assistance Group to Pakistan, on 3 August 1954 to discuss equipment procurement for the Pakistan Air Force.

+From left: Maj Gen Mian Hayaud Din, General Twining, Ambassador Bogra, Air Cdre Asghar Khan, and Gp Capt Akhtar.